 - · Levels of governmental services?

 - · Administrative facilities?

 - · Schools?

 - · Libraries or cultural facilities?

 - Fire, police, or EMS?

 - Other government facilities?

 - Other community services/resources (day care, health care, low income, non-English speaking, elderly, etc.)?

-No impacts were identified during the review.
 The North DeKalb Police Precinct and DeKalb County Fire Station 21 are both less than a mile from the site.
 Chamblee Middle School is approximately just over a mile from the site, as well as Nancy Creek Elementary School